 Published on 04/02/2014

-Over the last years, increases in honeybee mortality have been reported in several countries within and outside the EU.
-Therefore, the first task of the EU Reference Laboratory (EU RL) on Honeybee Health was to provide technical support to a surveillance program on honeybee colony mortality.
-In 2011, the European Commission (EC) started to set up and co-finance a standardised and pan-European voluntary surveillance programme to obtain reliable and accurate measure of honeybee colony losses and information on honeybee health.
+Over the past decade, increases in honeybee mortality were reported in several countries within and outside the EU.
+Therefore, the first task of the EU Reference Laboratory (EURL) on Honeybee Health was to provide technical support to the implementation of a surveillance program on honeybee colony mortality.
+In 2011, the European Commission (EC) started to set up and co-finance a standardised and pan-European voluntary surveillance programme to obtain reliable and accurate measure of honey bee colony losses and information on honeybee health.

-A web-based database has been created, within the framework of the project, which enabled collecting and saving all the data for all participants who log from their countries.
+A web-based database was created, within the framework of the project, which enabled collecting and saving data of all Member States participating to the study.
 Each MS has access to its own data.
-The EU RL was in charge of the management and the analysis of the data in consultation with the EC and the participating MSs.
-This project will be the opportunity for a common publication between the EU RL and the participating MSs.
+The EURL was in charge of the management and the analysis of the data in consultation with the European Commission and the participating Member States.
+This project was the opportunity for common publications between the EURL and the participating Member States.